Enjoy your time at Springbok Casino

 Have you ever noticed that nearly every single gangster film, book, or documentary, has some kind of gambling in it?
 Or that nearly every single gambling story has some kind of gangster in it?
 Why is it that gambling and gangsters seem to go together so nicely?
+What is gambling that attracts these gangster types so?
 It's actually a pretty interesting history, and one I thought I would share with you.

 Gangs, gangsters, mafias and mobsters, they've all been round for quite some time.
 There are stories of the Sicilian Mafia in the mid 1880's, the Chinese Triads in the 1780's and the Gangs of New York in the early 19th century.
 No one really knows who the original gangsters were (would you really want to annoy someone by making a guess?), but there was one common denominator between them all; they were scary!
 Organized crime was pretty serious through the 19th and 20th century, with people like Al Capone, Frank Costello and the Kray Twins all being well-known names.
 The types of organized crime they liked?
 Bootlegging, prostitution and, of course, illegal gambling.